How Often Should You Get an Assisted Stretch?

 Focused on enhancing hip mobility, a woman engages in a dynamic exercise routine, demonstrating strength and flexibility.

 Trying to improve flexibility in your hamstrings, hips, back, or shoulders?
+I suggest 2 sessions per week.
+Flexibility requires consistent lengthening of the tissues.
+Assisted stretching:

 • Gets deeper than self-stretching